core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 * A proxy MAY use any fresh cached response from the selected server to respond to a request with the same Request-Hash (or possibly even if the new request's Request-Hash is a prefix of the cached one).

-  This is a potential future optimization which is not mentioned anywhere else yet, and allows clients to elide all other options and payload if it has reason to believe that it can produce a cache hit with the abbreviated request alone.

 * It may be present in responses (TBD: Does this affect any other properties?).

 * When used with a Deterministic Request, this option is created at message protection time by the sender, and used before message unprotection by the recipient.
 Therefore, in this use case, it is treated as Class U for OSCORE {{RFC8613}} in requests.
 In the same application, for responses, it is treated as Class I, and often elided from sending (but reconstructed at the receiver).
 Other uses of this option can put it into different classes for the OSCORE processing.